lunacookies/dotfiles-old/pandoctemplates/article/document.md

 \end{marginfigure}

 Shown in Figure \ref{fig:label1}, the first two experiments call attention to our heuristic's hit ratio.
-Of course, all sensitive data was anonymized during our software emulation.
+Of course, all sensitive data was anonymised during our software emulation.
 Second, the results come from only 2 trial runs, and were not reproducible.
 Furthermore, note the heavy tail on the CDF in Figure \ref{fig:label1}, exhibiting improved latency.

 Lastly, we discuss experiments 1 and 3 enumerated above.
-Note how rolling out wide-area networks rather than simulating them in middleware produce less discretized, more reproducible results.
+Note how rolling out wide-area networks rather than simulating them in middleware produce less discretised, more reproducible results.
 Note that checksums have less jagged effective tape drive speed curves than do microkernelized suffix trees.
-Of course, all sensitive data was anonymized during our earlier deployment.
+Of course, all sensitive data was anonymised during our earlier deployment.

 Conclusion
 ==========